Luis Fonsi: 2017–present: "Despacito" and international success

 In June 2018, Fonsi released the single "Calypso", with Stefflon Don.
 The song peaked at number 11 on the Hot Latin chart.
 On November 2, 2018, he collaborated on the track "Baby" by Clean Bandit from their second studio album.
 The song peaked at number 13 on the Billboard Hot Dance/Electronic Songs chart and at number 15 on the UK Singles Chart.

 In October 2018, he collaborated with Italian singer Eros Ramazzotti for the song "Per le strade una canzone", from the album Vita ce n'è.

 On January 13, 2019, the singer joined with Wisin, Alejandra Guzmán and Carlos Vives as coaches of the first Spanish season of La Voz by Telemundo.

-After five years since 8, on February 1, 2019 his 10th studio album, Vida was released.
+After five years since 8, on February 1, 2019, his 10th studio album, Vida was released.
 The track list contains "Despacito (Remix) ", "Échame la Culpa" and "Sola".
 The album topped the Billboard Top Latin Albums chart and Spanish albums chart, and entered at number 18 on the Billboard 200.

 In 2019, Fonsi performed "Right Where I'm Supposed to Be" as the official song of the 2019 Special Olympics World Summer Games in Abu Dhabi, United Arab Emirates in collaboration with Ryan Tedder, Avril Lavigne, Hussain Al Jassmi, Assala Nasri and Tamer Hosny.

 On July 26, 2019, Fonsi performed at the opening ceremony of the 2019 Pan American Games in Lima, Peru.
 He sang his songs including his worldwide hit "Despacito" at the ceremony.
+In November 2023, Fonsi was a guest narrator at Disney's Candlelight Processional at Walt Disney World.
+In August of 2025, it was announced that he would be returning as a guest narrator for the Candlelight Processional on December 23 and 24, 2025.